Gabriel-Delazeri/Email-Microservice/README.md

 Clone the file env.properties.example to an file named env.properties in the same repository, so put your enverioment variables in that file.

-Now, the application is ready to start.
+Now, the application is listenen to your message broker (per default, is RabbitMQ) and are ready to start.

 ## API Documentation

-API route guide.
+If you want to use the api, the complete guide next.

 ## Send Email